 speaker

 Bill Peters

-Sure, so yeah, so the units in the quarter yeah we I will say that we had a couple hiccups as we transitioned from Lilly supply numbers to ours and DC numbers in certain drug store chains and certain government programs so we we did have a hiccup and there was a little bit of a time during the second quarter where we weren't getting every script we should have been getting but I think all of those problems were resolved by the end of the quarter and so I think we're expecting the third quarter to tick back up the way it should be.
-To a certain extent some of the units sold later in the quarter were I think more some of the wholesalers trying to gear up to make sure they had enough inventory in the in the channel because they want to make sure that they had enough for the the large -to-school surge that's usually happening in in August so I think that's part of it and and ex-US we still had some some nice trends there so that's so that's been been going well as well.
-As far as the country by country basis our goal is to get a majority of other countries that are not not distributed by Amplistar over to our distribution by the end of this quarter so we have a lot of countries planned for cut over in August and September so this is going to be another one of those quarters that's a little bit mixed and that there's going to be multiple countries that are cutting over throughout this so our expectation is that by the fourth quarter there will only be three countries that are still being distributed by by Lilly.
-Our goal is probably on those final three they might not we might not take over distribution of them until January 1st so we're still we're looking at either a December transition for those final three countries or maybe maybe January 1st so but most countries should be our distribution by the end of the third quarter which means that fourth quarter will be a a little cleaner from that standpoint it'll be a little truer.
+supply numbers to ours, NDC numbers in certain drugstore chains and certain government programs.
+So we did have a hiccup, and there was a little bit of a time during the second quarter where we weren't getting every script we should have been getting.
+But I think all of those problems were resolved by the end of the quarter.
+And so I think we're expecting the third quarter to tick back up the way it should be.
+To a certain extent, some of the units sold later in the quarter were I think more of some of the wholesalers trying to gear up to make sure they have enough inventory in the channel because they want to make sure that they have enough for the large back-to-school surge that's usually happening in August.
+So I think that's part of it.
+And XUS, we still had some nice trends there.
+So that's been going well as well.
+As far as the country-by-country basis, Our goal is to get a majority of other countries that are not distributed by AMFSTAR over to our distribution by the end of this quarter.
+So we have a lot of countries planned for cutover in August and September.
+So this is going to be another one of those quarters that's a little bit mixed in that there's going to be multiple countries that are cutting over So our expectation is that by the fourth quarter, there will only be three countries that are still being distributed by Lilly.
+Our goal is probably on those final three.
+We might not take over distribution of them until January 1st.
+So we're looking at either a December transition for those final three countries or maybe January 1st.
+But most countries should be our distribution by the end of the third quarter, which means that the fourth quarter will be a little cleaner from that standpoint.
+It'll be a little truer.

+speaker